The following is information for F-1 Students:

 Please review our updates below.
 Do not hesitate to outreach to us with any questions!

-Yes, the OISS remains open to meet all your immigration needs,but not through a walk-in process.
+Yes, the OISS remains open to meet all your immigration needs,but most advising is met via phone or email.
 There is an advisor available for phone appointments.
-Letters and new I-20s will be emailed during this COVID-19 crisis time unless you request an original document to be mailed and provide a U.S. address only.
-Email OISS Sr. Director Dr. Juanita Hall at firstname.lastname@example.org for guidance on submission of paperwork.
+Letters and new I-20s can be emailed during this COVID-19 crisis time unless you request an original document to be mailed and you provide a U.S. address only.
+Email OISS Sr. Director Dr. Juanita Hall at email@example.com for guidance on submission of paperwork.

 NOTE: The general university resources will be available and most offices are open for in-person meeting.
 However, this might be subject to change.
 Most offices are including phone, email, and virtual options to access campus resources (e.g., library, counseling, academic services, international services, etc.).
 The gym/fitness center and aquatic center are closed due to county policy.
 Please go online and/or call the office you require support from before physically going to their office location.

 It depends.
 The U.S. government keeps expanding the list of travel bans without extensive notification.
 The best course of action is to check the Department of State’s Travel Registry updates regarding Covid 19 and/or the specific country-reference information available online.
-Those allowed to enter the country or come from another U.S. state may be subjected to a 14-day self-quarantine unless from a few select countries.
+Those allowed to enter the country or come from another U.S. state may be subjected to a 14-day self-quarantine.

 First, the ability to return is not guaranteed.
 If you left the USA and/or went to a high-impact area in the United States, please note that before returning to use the Cal Lutheran campus resources, all travelers (faculty, staff, and students) need to follow CDC guidelines for self-quarantining for 14-days.
 Various airports are designated for screening sites.
 Students with on-campus housing can quarantine on campus in the designated quarantine halls.
 Check with residence life at firstname.lastname@example.org for details.
 Others can quarantine in their off campus accommodations or a local hotel.